hphelion/documentation/upload-publish-partner-images135.md

 * [Contacting customer support](#contactSupport)

 ## Getting started ## {#publishGetStarted}
-Image upload refers to the uploading of a virtual machine image into HP Helion Cloud, which creates a new image containing your image data and associated metadata.
+Image upload refers to the uploading of a virtual machine image into HP Helion Public Cloud, which creates a new image containing your image data and associated metadata.

 **Important:** Images are region-specific; an image is only available in the region to which it has been uploaded.
 If you need an image in multiple regions, you must create it in each region.

-Making an image public refers to setting the `is_public` metadata of an image which exists in HP Helion Cloud to `True`.
-Once set, the image becomes a public image in the HP Helion Cloud.
+Making an image public refers to setting the `is_public` metadata of an image which exists in HP Helion Public Cloud to `True`.
+Once set, the image becomes a public image in the HP Helion Public Cloud.
 Public images:

 * Are visible when users list images.
 * Can be used by all users to create new virtual machine instances in the region.